ethereum/devp2p/caps/eth.md

 The `txtypes` element is a byte array containing the announced [transaction types].
 The other two payload elements refer to the sizes and hashes of the announced transactions.
+Size refers to the length of the 'consensus encoding' of a typed transaction (i.e. the bytes without rlp header for typed transactions, and with header for legacy transactions).
 All three payload elements must contain an equal number of items.

 The recommended soft limit for this message is 4096 hashes (~150 KiB).